 Activating People for Good

 At the YMCA of Columbia we pride ourselves on being an integral part of the community.
-We strive to share our human and physical resources with community members and other agencies and organizations who can benefit from collaborations with the Y.
+We strive to share our resources with community members and other agencies and organizations who can benefit from collaborations with the Y.

 Volunteering can improve personal well-being, build relationships, and provide an outlet to discover purpose.

 Research shows that volunteers experience wellness benefits including lower depression, improved mood and self-esteem, less stress, better heart health and lower mortality rates.